 VHL is a hereditary cancer syndrome that predisposes an individual to develop tumors in a number of organs including the kidneys, cerebellum, spine, eye, inner ear, adrenal glands and pancreas.
 VHL is suspected in individuals with characteristics such as cerebellar tumors (hemangioblastomas), renal cysts, adrenal gland tumors (pheochromocytomas), or renal cell cancer.
 Renal cell (kidney) cancer occurs in more than 40% of individuals with VHL and is the leading cause of mortality.
 VHL occurs once in every 36,000 live births and is caused by mutations in the VHL gene.

-Is There a Genetic Test for Hereditary Kidney Conditions?
+Is There a Genetic Test for Hereditary Kidney Disorders?

 Genetic testing is available for some hereditary kidney conditions.